Headstones vandalized with pro-Trump slogans in Michigan

 “We’re taking it seriously because it was a Jewish cemetery and there were no other cemeteries or communal buildings in the area that were vandalized at the same time.
 Why did the vandals choose this cemetery?”

-Rabbi David Krishef told the news outlet the 125-member congregation has never been targeted in the past.
+Rabbi David Krishef told Fox News the 125-member congregation has never been targeted in the past and that the incident may have just been "opportunistic vandalism" that occurred on Halloween weekend and "not an attack against the Jewish community."

-Local authorities have been notified, Arbit said.
-Calls and messages to the Anti-Defamation League Michigan and Krishef were not immediately returned.
+Local authorities have been notified, he said.
+Calls and messages to the Anti-Defamation League Michigan were not immediately returned.

 CLICK HERE TO GET THE FOX NEWS APP

 The vandalism occurred a day before Trump is scheduled to appear at an election night rally in Grand Rapids to close out his 2020 re-election campaign.
-Michigan is a crucial swing state that Trump and his Democratic rival Joe Biden have targeted in a push for votes.
+Michigan is a swing state that Trump and his Democratic rival Joe Biden have targeted.

-In a tweet, the Michigan Democratic Jewish Caucus blamed Trump over his failure to condemn white supremacists on several occasions.
+In a tweet, the Michigan Democratic Jewish Caucus blamed Trump over his failure to condemn White supremacists on several occasions.

 He "has sided with antisemites, white supremacists, racists, and bigots of all kinds," the group said.
 "Now, our country is paying the price.
 Tomorrow, we will end it."